The Marshall Society Essay Competition 2018

 The Marshall Society, the Economics society of the University of Cambridge, is pleased to announce the opening of its annual essay competition.
-This is an opportunity for all students currently working towards A-levels, the IB or equivalent qualifications to demonstrate their ability to write a convincing and well-structured essay, making use of both economic theory and real world evidence where appropriate.
-Entrants are advised to make their essays as concise as the topic allows; the guideline is 1500 words.
-As always we encourage students to come up with their own titles, but they should equally feel free to use any of the suggested titles listed below should they wish to do so:
+This is an opportunity for all students currently working towards A-levels, the IB or equivalent qualifications to demonstrate their ability to write a convincing and well-structured essay.
+Emphasis should be placed on sound explanation of economic theory and well-reasoned arguments, drawing on relevant real-world evidence.
+Entrants are advised to make their essays as concise as the topic allows: the guideline is 1500 words.
+As always, we encourage students to produce their own titles, but they should equally feel free to use any of the suggested titles listed below should they wish to do so:

-Entries can be submitted via email attachment to firstname.lastname@example.org (please ensure that it is attached in either Microsoft Word or PDF format).
+Entries should be submitted via email attachment to firstname.lastname@example.org (please ensure that it is attached as either a Microsoft Word or PDF file, and is titled in the format ‘Last Name, First Name’).
 The email should contain your full name, school, date of birth and a declaration of any assistance you received from teachers or tutors.

 Please also observe that by entering you agree to the terms and conditions listed below:

 - Your submitted essay must be your work alone and any assistance given to you whilst writing your essay must be declared in your email.

 - You cannot make any revisions to your essay once it has been submitted.

 - Only students studying in sixth form or below (graduating in 2018 or later) or any international equivalent are eligible.
 Please note that you do not have to be studying in the UK to enter.

 - Any personal data relating to entrants will be used solely for the purpose of this competition and will not be disclosed to any third parties for any purpose without prior consent.

 - The essay that is entered may not be entered into any other competition.